-For piglets, when the cost of feed is very high, one needs 3 types of feed: predstarter-feed for weaning, starter 1 to 20 kg of live weight and a starter 2 after.
+For piglets, when the cost of feed is very high, one needs 3 types of feed: prestarter-feed for weaning, starter 1 to 20 kg of live weight and a starter 2 after.

-For sows, the use of two mixed fodders results in savings of about 10 euro per a sow per year: compound feed 1 for young sows and / or a second period of gestation and compound feed 2 for the first period of gestation and / or old sows.
+For sows, the use of two mixed fodders results in savings of about 10 euro per a sow per year: compound feed 1 for young sows and/or the second period of gestation and compound feed 2 for the first period of gestation and/or old sows.

 8. Simple solutions help

-Often the phase feeding, individual feed curves, compilation of homogeneous and timely groups are obstacles (see point 1).
-Phase feeding works simply: the proportion of the starter is reduced with aging of the animals, and filled with grain, or mix the starter and the finisher, gradually replacing the first with the second.
-And these two mixed fodders are fed in different ratios for young, middle aged and older animals.
+Often the phase feeding, individual feed curves, the compilation of homogeneous and timely groups are obstacles (see point 1).
+Phase feeding works simply: the proportion of the starter is reduced with the aging of the animals, and filled with grain, or mix the starter and the finisher, gradually replacing the first with the second.
+And these two mixed fodders are fed in different ratios for young, middle-aged and older animals.